 More than just an energy drink, Red Bull is a global sports and cultural icon and a way of life.
 Whether it’s empowering customers, athletes, fans, colleagues, or business partners, Red Bull employees are innovative, driven, and relentless in their pursuit of the highest standards of excellence across everything they do.

-Today, there are more than 20,000 users on Bull Drive – which synchronizes files everywhere – across desktop and mobile storage, the web, and even on-premises appliances enabling fast upload and download speeds for teams working over a Red Bull local network.
+Today, there are more than 20,000 users on Egnyte – which synchronizes files everywhere – across desktop and mobile storage, the web, and even on-premises appliances enabling fast upload and download speeds for teams working over a Red Bull local network.
 The adoption and productivity benefits continue to increase every year, with minimal admin required by IT.

 As data volumes grow, Red Bull’s IT team taps into Egnyte’s turnkey lifecycle management capabilities – powered by built-in AI – to automate the retention, archiving, and deletion of files.
 This enables Red Bull to effectively manage storage costs and reduce content risks over time, while also helping users by minimizing unnecessary clutter on the system.